nfriess/logipi/audio_player/README.md

   Microchip ENC424J600 Ethernet controller.

-* An external 16.9344 MHz crystal to drive the FPGA (for proper hifi audio).
+* An external 16.9344 MHz crystal to drive the FPGA (for proper hi-fi audio).
 The FPGA can generate an internal clock that is very close to 16.9334 MHz for testing purposes.